DRCL-USC/ogmp/readme.md

 * exp_confs: contains the experiment configuration files for training and testing.
 * train.py: file to train the policies.
 * test.py: file to test the policies.

+## To Do

+- [ ] add the training configuration to recreate the results in the paper
+- [ ] train with new environments with the best config
+- [ ] test with the best config
+- [ ] analysis codes